walidelnozahy/cloud/examples/cloud-chat/README.md

 - AUTH0_DOMAIN: "Domain" from your Auth0 application settings
 - AUTH0_AUDIENCE: "Identifier" from your Auth0 API settings

+Once set, paste your instance URL into the `Application/Settings/Allowed Callback URL's` in Auth0's Dashboard.

 Note - you will need to have run "npm start" or "cloud" to have your cloud-chat instance appear.

 ## Local dev